Xaviaer DuRousseau: Career

-DuRousseau hosted a children's show for PragerU Kids called "Guess or Mess", and made a series called "Walk With Me".
+DuRousseau hosted a children's show for PragerU Kids called "Guess or Mess", and made a series called "Walk with Me".
 He was invited to the 2024 Republican National Convention to participate in the convention's new content creator program.
 He serves on the Republican National Committee's youth advisory council.

-In August 2025, DuRousseau and other American and Israeli social media influencers like Brooke Goldstein and Marwan Jaber went on an expenses-paid trip to Gaza by the diaspora affairs ministry to film and share content from the distribution sites, where more than 1,000 Palestinians were killed by Israeli forces.
-According to Haaretz, the aim of the campaign is to “reveal the truth” about the conditions in Gaza.
-DuRousseau stated on Twitter, “There is enough food at this aid base to feed every person in Gaza for at least a week, but the UN, Hamas, etc refuse to distribute the food efficiently.
+In August 2025, DuRousseau and other American and Israeli social media influencers including Brooke Goldstein and Marwan Jaber went on a paid trip to Israel sponsored by the diaspora affairs ministry to film and share content from the distribution sites.
+According to Haaretz, the aim of the campaign was "part of the fight against Hamas’ campaign to discredit (Israel)".
+DuRousseau wrote on Twitter, stating, "There is enough food at this aid base to feed every person in Gaza for at least a week, but the UN, Hamas, etc refuse to distribute the food efficiently.
 Instead, it sits here to spoil and be stolen.
-How’s that Israel’s fault?”.

-Controversies
+How's that Israel's fault?"

-DuRousseau called Beyoncé's fans "domestic terrorists" and described Vice President Kamala Harris as "desperate" during her 2024 US Presidential campaign.
-He claimed he was still a Beyoncé fan, but believed the star should avoid commenting on politics.
+DuRousseau called Beyoncé's fans "domestic terrorists" and described Vice President Kamala Harris as "desperate" during her 2024 presidential campaign.
+He said he was still a Beyoncé fan, but believed the star should avoid commenting on politics.

 After wearing a shirt that said "Make Gaza Jewish again", he said he was not calling for "harm, exile, or hatred for anyone in Gaza", but rather for dismantling the "terrorist regime" in Gaza.

+In 2025, DuRousseau was included in The Hollywood Reporters "Creator A-List: The 50 Hottest Influencers on the Planet."